anvilproject/anvil-portal/content/learn/data-submitters/qc-data.md

 </figure>

 ## Additional Resources - Upcoming AnVIL Tools
-AnVIL Data Processing Working Group is evaluating two tools to add to the submission process to calculate gender and compare that to reported gender.
-The goal is to identify at a cohort level any major issues seen between the genomic data and the reported phenotype data.
+AnVIL Data Processing Working Group is evaluating two tools to add to the submission process to calculate (genetic) sex and compare that to reported sex.
+The goal is to identify at a cohort level any major issues between the genomic data and the reported phenotype data.
+Note that QC tools cannot calculate gender, but they can estimate genetic sex.
+Variation in sex chromosome copy number (e.g., XXY, XO, somatic mosaicism) means that genetic sex prediction is not 100% accurate, although it is an excellent tool for detecting major cohort-level issues.
 ### Exome QC Processing
 _Coming soon_
-### Gender Check
+### Sex Check
 _Coming soon_